NickBulbeck/th_project8/readme.md

  - add douglas adams function

 NEXT STEP
+ - open the counter.js file
+ - update the images file so that each image is a nobject with a nimage and an alt
+ - update the pug file and make it add an alt
+ - go through all the places where layout is called from and use counter.
  - while I'm at it, do a files/read to remove the hard-coded 12 counter.js
  - and re-name it imageCounter